Hazard analysis: Software Hazard Analysis

 IEEE STD-1228-1994 Software Safety Plans prescribes industry best practices for conducting software safety hazard analyses to help ensure safety requirements and attributes are defined and specified for inclusion in software that commands, controls or monitors critical functions.
 When software is involved in a system, the development and design assurance of that software is often governed by DO-178C.
 The severity of consequence identified by the hazard analysis establishes the criticality level of the software.
 Software criticality levels range from A to E, corresponding to the severity of Catastrophic to No Safety Effect.
-Higher levels of rigor are required for level A and B software and corresponding functional tasks and work products is the system safety domain are used as objective evidence of meeting safety criteria and requirements.
+Higher levels of rigor are required for level A and B software with increasing functional tasks and work products.

 In 2009 a leading edge commercial standard was promulgated based on decades of proven system safety processes in DoD and NASA.
 ANSI/GEIA-STD-0010-2009 (Standard Best Practices for System Safety Program Development and Execution) is a demilitarized commercial best practice that uses proven holistic, comprehensive and tailored approaches for hazard prevention, elimination and control.
 It is centered around the hazard analysis and functional based safety process.

 Severity category examples

 When used as part of an aviation hazard analysis, "Severity" describes the outcome (the degree of loss or harm) that results from an occurrence (an aircraft accident or incident).
-When categorized, severity categories must be mutually exclusive such that every occurrence has one, and only one, severity category associated with it.
-The definitions must also be collectively exhaustive such that all occurrences fall into one of the categories.
+When categorized, severity must be mutually exclusive such that every occurrence has one, and only one, associated severity category.
+The definitions must also be collectively exhaustive such that all defined occurrences fall into one of the severity categories.
 In the US, the FAA includes five severity categories as part of its safety risk management policy.